Since May 1st, MedStar crews have treated FOURTEEN patients found in a hot car, all have been 6 years old or younger.

 Summer is in full swing here in North Texas, and, tragically, so is one of the hazards of summer in Texas – kids in hot cars.
-In 2020, 53 children died in a hot car, five were from Texas.
-So far in 2021, 15 children have died in hot cars, with 1 from Texas.
+In 2021, 23 children died in a hot car, two were from Texas.

 From Kids and Cars: